 A good fit between client and counsellor is just go important!
 We want to ensure that we’re on the right track sooner rather than later and help you find alternative counselling options if we’re not.

 Not at all!
 I believe in the least amount of bureaucracy as possible.
+That being said, I am always honoured when past or present clients refer people to me.
+If you’re being referred, please let me know.

 I recognize that crises occur and this is often a common time to contact a counsellor.
 I am happy to refer you to another therapist or to do my best to assist you to find alternative services in your community.
 Unfortunately, because I am so tightly scheduled, I can rarely offer crisis counselling appointments.

-Many people who are already waiting to meet with me are experiencing significant distress but have chose to wait to work with me, despite this.
+Many people who are already waiting to meet with me are experiencing significant distress but have chosen to wait to work with me, despite this.
 If we have had a 15-minute consultation and I perceive you need immediate counselling, I will refer you elsewhere or help you to develop a plan for interim counselling with another counselling service until such time that we can meet.
 If you feel you are experiencing a crisis or urgent situation that cannot wait, please consider finding a counsellor with sooner availability.

 Not at all, although it’s useful but not mandatory if you let me know if you would like to be removed from the list.
 There is never any pressure or expectation that you commit to counselling with me when you sign up for the waiting list.